-When you shop for a photographer.
-You should you ask yourself the following question before you start shopping.
+Most people don’t know how to not shop for a photographer.
+You should ask yourself the following questions before you start shopping.

-Which two of the following features is Most important to you?
+Which two of the following features are most important to me?

 Here’s why you should ask yourself this question.

-This is the worst photo editing job I’ve seen done in Photoshop or any photo editing software.
+This is the worst photo editing I’ve seen!

-When you’re shopping for a photographer and your first questions is (how much do you charge) and you’re talking to a dishonest (no skills looking to make a quick dollar) professional photographer, at that very moment you’re no longer talking to human being, you’re standing in front of a two legged vulture who can point & shoot a camera and that’s it.
+When you’re shopping for a photographer and your first question is (how much do you charge) and you’re talking to a dishonest (no skills looking to make a quick dollar) professional photographer, you’re no longer talking to a human being.

-What’s the first question you should ask a photographer?
+1. What’s the first question you should ask?

 - What kind of photographer do I need?